zzzprojects/learn-orm/tutorials/net-5/immutable-types-and-records.md

 # Immutable Types and Records

-The `System.Text.Json` can use a parameterized constructor, which makes it possible to deserialize an immutable class or struct.
+The `System.Text.Json` can use a parameterized constructor, makins it possible to deserialize an immutable class or struct.

  - For a class, if the only constructor is a parameterized one, that constructor will be used.
  - For a struct or a class with multiple constructors, specify the one to use by applying the `[JsonConstructor]` attribute.